barnjamin/rareaf/README.md

 Fork it for free, Configure it for the cost of about 0.301A (0.2A temporary).
 Publish it for the cost of a dns name.
 Then you set fees on the works that sell on your site.

-*how much do you get?*

-only what you send to this address (charity?
+donate to this address (charity?
 Dao?)